nolcut/FaaSr-Docs/docs/workflows.md

 # Creating and Editing Workflows

-The [Workflow Builder Web UI](https://faasr.io/FaaSr-workflow-builder/) is used for composing and editing workflows to create FaaSr-compliant workflow JSONs.
+In a new browser tab or window, open the [Workflow Builder Web UI](https://faasr.io/FaaSr-workflow-builder/).
+This Web-based user interface is used for composing and editing workflows to create FaaSr-compliant workflow JSONs.
 You can create one from scratch, or upload an existing FaaSr workflow JSON and edit it.

 ## Uploading and Downloading Workflows

-To upload an existing workflow, either upload a JSON file stored locally, or enter the URL of a workflow JSON stored in Github (e.g. https://github.com/nolcut/workflow-json-test/blob/main/new-with-r.json).
+To upload an existing workflow, either upload a JSON file stored locally, or enter the URL of a workflow JSON stored in Github (e.g. https://github.com/FaaSr/FaaSr-Functions/blob/main/tutorial/tutorial.json).

 To download your workflow, navigate to the Download tab, and click 'Download *my-workflow*.json'.
 The web UI will verify that the JSON is compliant, and report any errors that need to be fixed, such as missing fields that are required.

+## Download and save frequently!

+It is good practice to download checkpoints of your workflow as you make changes to it in order to prevent loss from a browser crash or unintentional window/tab closing.
+If the workflow is incomplete, the web UI will notify you of it but still allows you to download.

 ### Working with Layout Files